GUDHI/gudhi-devel/src/python/doc/datasets_generators.rst

 """"""""""""""""""""""""""

 The user should provide the number of points to be generated on the torus :code:`n_samples`, and the dimension :code:`dim` of the torus on which points would be generated in :math:`R^{2dim}`.
-The flag :code:`uniform` is optional and is set to **False** by default, meaning that the points will be generated randomly.
+The :code:`sample` argument is optional and is set to **'random'** by default.
 In this case, the returned generated points would be an array of shape :math:`(n\_samples, 2*dim)`.
-Otherwise, if set to **True**, the points are generated as a grid and would be given as an array of shape :
+Otherwise, if set to **'grid'**, the points are generated on a grid and would be given as an array of shape :

 .. math::